ycombinator/elastic-stack-testing/playbooks/monitoring/README.md

 ##### Parity failures

-As mentioned in the test steps earlier, the test downloads sample documents from the product's Monitoring index twice — once after internal collection and once after Metricbeat collection.
+As mentioned in the test steps earlier, the test downloads sample documents from the product's Monitoring index twice — once after legacy collection and once after Metricbeat collection.
 Then the two sets of documents are compared for structural parity.

 The downloaded documents are stored under the `ait_workspace/monitoring/$PRODUCT` folder, where `$PRODUCT` is the product being monitored, e.g. `elasticsearch`.
-Under this folder are two sub-folders, `internal` and `metricbeat`, corresponding to the two collection approaches.
+Under this folder are two sub-folders, `legacy` and `metricbeat`, corresponding to the two collection approaches.
 Under each of these folders are the various types of documents collected by each collection approach.
 There is a JSON file for each type of document, and "type" here corresponds to the value of the `type` field in the indexed documents.
 The contents of each JSON file are a sample document of that type.

-The first thing to check is that the number and names of documents under the `internal` and `metridbeat` folders are the same.
+The first thing to check is that the number and names of documents under the `legacy` and `metridbeat` folders are the same.
 If there are fewer documents under one folder than the other, then that likely means that some types of documents did not get collected and indexed by one of the approaches and further investigation is needed.

 If the number and names match up, then go back and look at the error message from the failed play in the test run output.
 It will indicate which type of document failed the parity test.
-Find the files with this type name in the `internal` and `metricbeat` folders.
+Find the files with this type name in the `legacy` and `metricbeat` folders.
 Compare their contents for structural differences using a tool such as http://www.jsondiff.com/.

 Note that certain structural differences are actually expected, therefore okay.
 For instance, Metricbeat-collected